winglang/wing/docs/04-reference/winglang-spec.md

 The `Datetime` (alias `datetime`) type represents a single moment in time in a platform-independent format.
-It uses the [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) JavaScript object under the hood and encapsulate an integral number that represents milliseconds since the midnight at the beginning of January 1, 1970, UTC (the epoch).
+It uses the [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) JavaScript object under the hood and encapsulates an integral number that represents milliseconds since the midnight at the beginning of January 1, 1970, UTC (the epoch).

 `Datetime` objects are immutable and can be referenced across inflight context.